KTTU-TV: KTTU

 UPN and The WB merged into The CW in 2006.
 KTTU-TV management analyzed joining the new network but found that, compared to its existing arrangements, it would have had to give up control of valuable advertising time in the afternoon, which it found to not fit their business needs; KWBA-TV joined The CW, while KTTU picked up MyNetworkTV.

 In November 2011, Belo announced that it would enter into a shared services agreement with Raycom Media beginning in February 2012.
 This outsourcing arrangement resulted in CBS affiliate KOLD-TV taking over daily non-sales operations of KMSB and KTTU and moving their advertising sales department into KOLD's studios.
+Those same service agreements were carried over to Gray Television when it bought out and absorbed Raycom at the start of 2019.
 All remaining positions at the two stations were eliminated and master control moved from KTVK in Phoenix to KOLD.

 On June 13, 2013, the Gannett Company announced that it would acquire Belo.
 However, since Gannett held a partial ownership stake in the publisher of the Arizona Daily Star, the KMSB license was instead acquired by Sander Media, LLC, owned by former Belo executive Jack Sander.
 The KTTU license was acquired by Tucker Operating Co., LLC, owned by former president and CEO of Fisher Communications Ben Tucker, as there were too few unique owners of commercial TV stations in the market to permit the duopoly to continue under FCC regulations.
 Tucker had previously owned WGTU in Traverse City, Michigan, in a similar capacity.
 The sale was completed on December 23.

 In 2015, Gannett split into print and broadcast companies—the latter known as Tegna—and repurchased the Sander stations.
 Tegna acquired the station outright in 2019 for a net payment to Tucker of $171,000.

+KTTU became the market's CW affiliate on September 1, 2024; the change occurred after Nexstar Media Group, which took over as majority owner of the network, declined to renew existing affiliations groupwide with KWBA owner E. W. Scripps Company.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+KTTU-TV's transmitter is located atop Mount Bigelow.
+The station's signal is multiplexed: